 No-one is perfect and this is totally understandable!
 However the damage of narcissism (point two) is extremely evident.

-I am astounded by how many women I meet and know who are in (or have had) relationships with men who are atypically narcissistic.
-There are also many females who are insecure, ‘creating a mask’ and manipulating people (to their detriment) for their own self-benefit.
+I am astounded by how many people exist who are in (or have had) relationships with individuals who are atypically narcissistic.
+Many argue narcissistic behaviour is more commonly found among the male population, and absolutely there are also many females who are insecure, 'creating a mask' and manipulating people (to their detriment) for their own self-benefit.

 more violently than most women, and women will tend to act more